PitiwatL/A-simple-implementation-of-DenseNet/README.md

-# A-simple-implementation-of-DenseNet121
+# DenseNet121 from scratch

-This is a very simple implementation of DenseNet121 where one could modify some layers.
+This is a very simple instruction of how to construct DenseNet121 from scratch which is very easy for one who wants to modify some layers.
 To make sure that this implementation is correct, I try to test the result on CIFAR10.
 The result for the first 5 epochs (with the pre-trained weights on ImageNet) and 20 epochs (without the pre-trained weights on ImageNet) of training:

 | Model  | Result (%) |
 | ------------- | ------------- |